thenativeweb/tourism/README.md

 });
 ```

+Please note that in the `package.json` file you only need to add tourism and `grunt` itself as a dependency.
+You do **not** have to add any plugins, tourism takes care of that automatically.

 ## Running the tests

 This module can be built using [Grunt](http://gruntjs.com/).
-Besides running the tests, Grunt also analyses the code using [ESLint](http://eslint.org/).
+Besides running the tests, Grunt also analyses the code.
 To run Grunt, go to the folder where you have installed tourism and run `grunt`.
 You need to have [grunt-cli](https://github.com/gruntjs/grunt-cli) installed.

     $ grunt